 - Spreadsheets can make it challenging to understand when information has been updated, so you don't know if you're looking at the most recent data.
 When communicating with stakeholders, you might be referencing outdated information or missing crucial updates.

-- Inputting errors are common with spreadsheets, so you may have spelling errors, incorrect data, or gaps in data without even realizing it (we don’t have to tell you that misspelling your stakeholders’ names or referencing incorrect information is bad for building relationships!).
+- Inputting errors are familiar with spreadsheets, so you may have spelling errors, incorrect data, or gaps in data without even realizing it (we don't have to tell you that misspelling your stakeholders' names or referencing incorrect information is bad for building relationships!).

 How an SRM helps you learn about your stakeholders and build trust for stronger relationships